Idle-Plus/IdleClient/README.md

 ## Contributing

 Contributions are welcome and appreciated!
-Be it a new feature, improvements or just bug fixes in general; your help is encouraged.
+Be it a new feature, improvements, or just bug fixes in general; your help is encouraged.
 Please note that to test and run the client effectively, you will most likely need to set up and run a local instance of the [relay](https://github.com/Idle-Plus/IdleRelay).